apache/spark/BREEZE.rst

 Once you enter the environment you are dropped into bash shell and you can run tests immediately.

+After you run Breeze for the first time you will have an empty directory ``files`` in your source code that will be mapped to ``/files`` in your docker container.
+You can pass any files there you need to configure and run docker and they will not be removed between docker runs.

 Running tests in Airflow Breeze
 -------------------------------